-9. Among the 831 agency workers, about 40% were sourced from term contracts under which the employment agencies concerned were not required to provide service on a continuous basis throughout the contract period.
+9. Among the 1 025 agency workers, over 40% were sourced from term contracts under which the employment agencies concerned were not required to provide service on a continuous basis throughout the contract period.
 Instead, agency workers were supplied only as and when required by the procuring B/Ds and with varying service durations, e.g. a few months/weeks or certain days in a week.
-The majority of these agency workers were used for meeting urgent or unforeseen service needs or unexpected surge in service demands (e.g. agency workers used by B/Ds to cope with the surge in workload arising from application peaks of public services).
+The majority of those agency workers were used for meeting urgent or unforeseen operational and service needs or unexpected surge in operational and service demands (e.g. agency workers used by B/Ds to cope with the surge in workload arising from application peaks of public services).